dolthub/react-library/README.dev.md

 5. Make the changes, wait for the watch to finish building and pushing.

-6. refresh the page to see the change.
+6. Refresh the page in your browser to see the change.